Dan Bidois: Member of Parliament

-On 22 March 2018, then-Member for Northcote Jonathan Coleman announced his resignation from Parliament, triggering the first by-election of the 52nd Parliament.
-On 15 April, Bidois was chosen as National's candidate for the Northcote by-election, which he subsequently won by 6.28%, receiving 10,566 votes and taking 50.67% of the overall vote.
-Bidois was sworn into the 52nd Parliament on 27 June 2018 as the Member for Northcote and gave his maiden speech on 3 July 2018.
+On 22 March 2018, Northcote MP Jonathan Coleman announced his resignation from Parliament, triggering a by-election.
+Bidios was selected as National's candidate on 15 April.
+He defeated Labour Party candidate Shanan Halbert, winning 10,566 votes (50.67%).
+Bidois was sworn into the 52nd Parliament on 27 June 2018 and gave his maiden speech on 3 July.
+In that speech, he talked of strengthening an upwardly mobile society through "the power of free and competitive enterprise."